sanger-tol/hifi-trimmer/README.md

   OUTFILE: File to write the filtered reads to (bgzipped).

 Options:
-  --help  Show this message and exit.
+  -t, --threads INTEGER  Number of threads to use for compression --help                 Show this message and exit.
 ```

 ## Example